thelazyone/fsd_builder/README.md

 Copying on your website the content of /dist after calling `trunk serve --release` should be enough.
 Currently however the generated .html lacks some relative paths.
 Check [#1](https://github.com/thelazyone/fsd_builder/issues/1) for that.
 Hopefully it will be fixed soon.

 ## Features
-This army builder is a work in progress, and progressively multiple features will be included
+This army builder is a work in progress, and progressively multiple features will be included:
-* Creating lists for each faction (plain list of Units, Supports and Characters)
 * Assigning Characters and Units' option
 * Building a printable roster sheet for the faction
 * Custom Units (?)